EthanW33/git_practice/GIT_Concepts.md

 - To check if a project is a git repository, run `git status`
 - To initialize a project as a repository run `git init`

+## How to check if a project (folder) is a git repository
+1. Navigate to the location of your project
+2. Run:
+    ```commandline
+     git status
+    ```
+3. If you get this message (then it is not a git repository):
+    >  fatal: not a git repository (or any of the parent directories): .git

 ## Git Commands
-- Create new git repo in your current location
+- Create new git repository in your current location
   ```commandline
   git init
   ```